 I don't agree with Unicode's emoji philosophy and I don't agree with their decision making process, so I wouldn't want to validate that by making any submissions.

 While it certainly has an impact on everyone, I don't see how getting involved with Silicon Valley would make the change I want to see.
 I think it's better to do things my own way.

 A big part of why this project exists is because I want to create the emoji myself and others want to see instead of asking someone else for permission, so that's what I'm going to continue to do.

 I think it's a common mistake to assume that you can make an emoji set (or most things for that matter) for everyone.

-What Unicode does (now, originally Emoji was a group of symbols made by Japanese telecom companies) is try to incorporate symbols that they deem to be popular enough to include into their standard.
+What Unicode does (now, originally Emoji was a group of symbols made by Japanese telecom companies, and that legacy still exists today) is generally try to incorporate symbols that they deem to be popular enough to include into their standard.
 Popular is not the same as universal.

 The fundamental and important difference is that Mutant Standard quite openly recognises what it is, where it's limitations lie and it wants to give people choice.
-Unlike Unicode or emoji vendors, I don't expect that anyone should use these emoji unless they actually want to.
+I don't expect that anyone should use these emoji unless they actually want to.

 All art and design is political.
 Just because Unicode presents themselves as an organisation working on some level of non-bias and universality, it doesn't mean that it actually exists.

 By the mere choice to select what pictures to insert into an emoji standard, you are making a statement as to what things you think are important and what is not.
 This is a political statement.